zughaina3/cpp-projects/README.md

 # cpp-projects

-Contains C++ programs for assignments and exercises.
+This repository contains C++ programs for various assignments and exercises, including:
+- Basic C++ syntax and loops
+- Functions and classes
+- File handling exercises